Message from the Chair

 Despite the world’s uncertainties, these are exciting times for AAAD.
 Our faculty continues to produce first-rate scholarship and publications, our students and alumni continue to make positive impacts on society, and the department continues to thrive and advance its core mission.

 In relation to our students, the department continues to serve as a vital nexus of education, professional training, and civic engagement.
-Over the past several years, we have established development opportunities that include our annual Undergraduate Research Conference, annual student-faculty Working Groups, our African Languages Fair and Night, and a “Career Development Day.”
-The spring 2021 semester saw the publication of the fifth volume of AAAD’s undergraduate research journal, the Global Africana Review, which consists entirely of high-quality undergraduate scholarship.
+Over the past several years, we have established development opportunities that include our annual Undergraduate Research Conference and our African Languages Fair.
+The spring 2023 semester saw the publication of the seventh volume of AAAD’s undergraduate research journal, the Global Africana Review, which consists entirely of high-quality undergraduate scholarship.
 Furthermore, with a considerable amount of pride and gratitude, the department was recently fortunate enough to be the recipient of its first endowment.
-Named in honor of our esteemed former chair, the Dr. Eunice N. Sahle Excellence Fund will facilitate research projects and other creative activities of both faculty members and students.
+Named in honor of an esteemed colleague, the Dr. Eunice N. Sahle Excellence Fund will facilitate research projects and other creative activities of both faculty members and students.

 As the foregoing attests, AAAD is on the move!
 Thanks to our world-class faculty, our brilliant and diverse student body, and our dedicated staff, the department continues to project strength regarding its mission to educate and better inform the people of North Carolina and the larger world about the histories, cultures, and experiences of people of African descent.
 We appreciate your visit to our website and invite you to contact us to learn more about the department and its activities.